taichi-dev/taichi_three/docs/hello_triangle.md

 scene.add_model(model)
 ```

+The `faces_n` indicates how much faces the model have, the `pos_n` indicates how much vertices the model have.
+Finally, don't forget to **add** the model and camera to scene.

 ## Loading mesh data

 In the world of Taichi THREE (and many other modern rendering pipelines), a model is composed of many pieces of triangle faces, and their vertices.